TiwariAyush13/Travel-Itinerary-Planner/README.md

-# holiday-planner
+# Travel-Itinerary-Planner
-this is a simple website that was made using HTML, CSS, Javascript and php.
+It is a simple travel info website that was made using HTML, CSS, JavaScript and PHP.
 Some Ui elemets made using bootstrap.